Generalizing Non-Punctuality for Timed Temporal Logic with Freeze Quantifiers: Conclusion

 \section{Conclusion}

-We generalized the notion of non punctuality to non adjacency in $\tptl$ and proved that with this new notion we retain the EXPSPACE complete decidability for 1-variable fragment which is strictly more expressive than its counter part $\mitl$.
-We conjecture that non-adjacent 1-$\tptl$ is strictly more expressive than Pnueli $\mitl$ (and hence Q2MLO \cite{rabinovichY}).
-We leave open the satisfiabilty checking problem for non-adjacent $\tptl$ with multiple variables.
+We generalized the notion of non-punctuality to non-adjacency in $\tptl$.
+We proved that satisfiabilty checking for non-adjacent 1-variable fragment of $\tptl$ is EXPSPACE Complete.
+This gives us a strictly more expressive logic than $\mitl$ while retaining its satisfaction complexity.
+An interesting open problem is to compare the expressive power of non-adjacent 1-$\tptl$ with that of $\mitl$ with Pnueli modalities (and hence Q2MLO) of \cite{rabinovichY}.
+We also leave open the satisfiabilty checking problem for non-adjacent $\tptl$ with multiple variables.